 I am not a medical professional.
 I claim no expert knowledge or expertise.
-The short article which follows is in no way intended as advice but rather has been built from my personal opinions, as well as my own unique experience.
-I tell it here purely for the interest of others embarking on the same journey.
+The short article that follows is in no way intended as medical advice but rather has been built from my personal opinions, as well as my own unique experience.
+I tell it here purely for the interest of others who may be embarking on the same journey.

 Uh oh.
 It involves chemotherapy.

 Hmm, it has better success for those in early stages.